-Note 6: Infrequent operational switching events occur no more often than 4 times per month, each event consisting of up to 4 operations in one day, each operation separated by at least 10 minutes.
+Note 6: Infrequent operational switching events occur more frequently than once every three months up to a maximum of 4 times in a calendar month.
+Each event may consist of up to 4 operations in one day, each operation separated by at least 10 minutes.

-Note 7: Very Infrequent operational switching events occur less often 4 times per month and no more often than once every 3 months, each event consisting of up to 4 operations in one day, each operation separated by at least 10 minutes.
+Note 7: Very infrequent operational switching events occur no more frequently than once every 3 months.
+Each event may consist of up to 4 operations in one day, each separated by at least 10 minutes.